 Why the Cozy?

 There are lots of great references from other builders on the merits of building and flying a Cozy, and certainly the well known performance and strong builder/flyer group were the primary motivators for me.
 In particular, I was looking for a design oriented on longer flights cross country vs local flying.
 I also admired the flying efficiency and no-mold build process.
 I really was impressed with how the design (originated by Burt Rutan and modified well by Nat Puffer) leveraged the unique shaping properties of the material and the sequencing of the build process that allowed one to pursue the fabrication in limited space at home.
 I wanted 4 person carrying capacity primarily to handle flights of 2 with luggage, and occasional 3-4 person shorter flights.
 I also wanted to work with composites to rekindle experience I'd had in marine applications periodically since college.
 Each builder has the same plans so there's a flightworthy baseline, but over the years, many have experimented with improvements, which are shared and sometimes adopted by others.
 The builder's group (see references below) is vocal and cares for the quality and safety of the community, so debate on changes from the plans is common, which has allowed for some well accepted improvements, and information on risks/benefits associated with other modifications.
-Though I plan to build a relatively conservative (not many changes) I've accepted the implementation of a slightly longer nose, based on the path of David Pierce prior to my picking up his project.

 My History with Composites

-Even with the above I would not have had the courage to take on a composite airplane build without having been exposed to aircraft fabrication by my friend Ken Tyson, who built an RV-9A and showed me the practical pursuit of such a large project.
+Even with the above I would not have had the courage to take on a composite airplane build without having been exposed to aircraft building by my friend Ken Tyson, who built an RV-9A and showed me the practical pursuit of such a large project.

 Information and References for my Cozy build